fifth-postulate/solving-permutation-puzzles/manuscript/Dijkstra.md

 Dijkstra shortest path algorithm has some great properties

-1. If there is a path is will find it.
+1. If there is a path it will find it.
 2. The path that is returned by the algorithm is the shortest.
 3. It is fairly efficient in finding the shortest path.